MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v1.md

 **`publishJUnitResults`** - **Publish to TFS/Team Services**<br>
 `boolean`.
 Required.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the option to publish the JUnit test results produced by the Maven build to TFS/Team Services.
-Each test result's file matching `Test Results Files` will be published as a test run in TFS/Team Services.
+Each test results file matching `Test Results Files` will be published as a test run in TFS/Team Services.
 <!-- :::editable-content-end::: -->
 <br>